Cars

 have to flip a coin.
 My thanks to Alan for his kind donation.

-so ---- Willie # 2 waits it out at Hednesford while crews scrub off some debris.
+so ---- Willie # 2 waits it out at Hednesford while crews scrub off some track debris.
 Then, almost universally popular, Willie enjoys a victory lap at Stoke.
+Ffrom Mike Winterton, a nice photo of # 2 Willie Harrison at Brandon.
+For true "anoraks": in the

-background you can see a Morris "J" ice-cream van, in the colours of D.
+background you can see a Morris J ice-cream van, in the colours of D.

 Di Mascio.
-Mike tells me there is a whole book published on the D. Di Mascio enterprise, and here are the details if you don't believe me: "D. Di Mascio's Delicious Ice Cream: D. Di Mascio of Coventry: An Ice Cream
+Mike tells me there is a whole book published about the D. Di Mascio enterprise, and here is the very long and unusual book title: D. Di Mascio's Delicious Ice Cream: D. Di Mascio of Coventry: An Ice Cream

-Company of Repute, with an Interesting and Varied Fleet of Ice Cream Vans", by
+Company of Repute, with an Interesting and Varied Fleet of Ice Cream Vans By

 Roger De Boer, Harvey Francis Pitcher, and Alan Wilkinson.
 Only

-FRED'S HOT DOGS, or PAUL THE ANORAK KING of Brafield.
+Fred's Hot Dogs, or Paul The Anorak King of Brafield.
 In my part of

-February 2010: [Next 8 Photos, Alan Butterworth).
+vans visited every village.
+February 2010: [Next 8 Photos, Alan Butterworth].
 Gordon

 Smith was a hard charger out of Halifax, W. Yorkshire, in his brightly

 The blue-top car of Roger Spencer #315 from Newcastle-under-Lyme, parked in the pits at Stoke.
-White City pits scene
+October 2010:

 in circa 1974, with Phil Smith 109, Roy Webb 331, and Ollie Martin 161.

 someone else's bumper.
 Dramatic shot caught by Alan Butterworth.
-At a near-flooded Hednesford, Phil Hayhurst # 84 alongside Ron Rogers 152.
+At a near-flooded Hednesford, Phil Hayhurst # 84 alongside Ron Rogers #152.

-Phil from Cumbria re-registered and raced again in the 1980's;
+Phil from Cumbria re-registered and raced again in the 1980's.

 Ron of course was a living Staffordshire legend, first hitting the